 If there are merge conflicts, you will be prompted to resolve those before you can continue.

-After you rebase, the status of your branch changes:
+Once you’ve rebased, the status of your branch will have changed:

 $ git status On branch YOUR_BRANCH Your branch and 'origin/YOUR_BRANCH' have diverged, and have 4 and 1 different commits each, respectively. (use "git pull" to merge the remote branch into yours) nothing to commit, working tree clean